leaveoscaralone/react-graphql-project/theory.md

 For this section we’ll provide you with 3 resources:

-- Do all the interactive lessons of the [Learn Git](https://www.codecademy.com/learn/learn-git) course on Codeacademy (not the “pro” projects).
+- Do all the interactive lessons of the [Git-it app](https://github.com/jlord/git-it-electron) (you can [download it here](https://github.com/jlord/git-it-electron/releases))
 - Then go through “Getting Started”, “Collaborating”, and “Advanced Tips” of the [Atlassian Git](https://www.atlassian.com/git/) docs
 - Finally read chapters 1-3 of the [Pro Git](https://git-scm.com/book/en/v2/) book